Prague Spring: Normalization and censorship

 The Warsaw Pact invasion included attacks on media establishments, such as Radio Prague and Czechoslovak Television, almost immediately after the initial tanks rolled into Prague on 21 August 1968.
-While both the radio station and the television station managed to hold out for at least enough time for initial broadcasts of the invasion, what the Soviets did not attack by force they attacked by reenacting party censorship.
+While both the radio station and the television station managed to hold out for at least enough time for initial broadcasts of the invasion, what the Soviets did not attack by force they attacked by reenacting party censorship..
+The Austrian ORF distributed smuggled footage of the invasion around the world; Czechoslovaks were among millions in the Eastern Bloc that watched the footage from television signal overspill.

 In reaction to the invasion, on 28 August 1968, all Czechoslovak publishers agreed to halt production of newspapers for the day to allow for a "day of reflection" for the editorial staffs.
 Writers and reporters agreed with Dubček to support a limited reinstitution of the censorship office, as long as the institution was to only last three months.
 Finally, by September 1968, the Czechoslovak Communist Party plenum was held to instate the new censorship law.
 In the words of the Moscow-approved resolution, "The press, radio, and television are first of all the instruments for carrying into life the policies of the Party and state."

 While that was not yet the end of the media's self-called freedom after the Prague Spring, it was the beginning of the end.
 During November, the Presidium, under Husak, declared that the Czechoslovak press could not make any negative remarks about the Soviet invaders or they would risk violating the agreement they had come to at the end of August.
 When the weeklies Reporter and Politika responded harshly to this threat, even going so far as to not so subtly criticize the Presidium itself in Politika, the government banned Reporter for a month, suspended Politika indefinitely, and prohibited any political programs from appearing on the radio or television.